Computer Science

-At Key Stage 3, we begin year 7 with the foundations navigating a network, data being represented by numbers and the making things happen in both specialist software and office applications.
+At Key Stage 3, we begin year 7 with the foundations navigating a network, data being represented by numbers and the making things happen in office applications.
 Pupils learn to navigate network security and different ‘drives’, as well as learning user skills such as keyboard shortcuts; skills which are re-enforced throughout the curriculum.
-Pupils also study data representation, HTML and simple programming in the ‘Scratch’ language.
-In Year 8 we explore the topics of Databases, Networks, Data Representation and an introduction to programming in the widely used ‘Python’ language.
-In Year 9 pupils build on their use of different programs achieve different results, and look at technical topics such as how a Processor works.
+Pupils also study online safety and how to keep themselves and others safe while using Computers and the Internet.
+In Year 8 we explore the topics of Networks, an introduction to web development using HTML and CSS, and how to design and build simple apps.
+In Year 9 pupils build on their use of different programs and look at technical topics such as Artificial Intelligence and cyber security.
+Students will also learn computational thinking principles and how they can be implemented into the Python programming which comprises the main learning point in Year 9.

-A dual theme runs throughout GCSE course – understanding / doing the work, and how to write it down.
-Pupils are taken through the course’s technical topics and given phrases which shows exactly how they should be writing down the answers to their questions.
+A dual theme runs throughout the GCSE course – understanding / doing the work, and how to write it down.
+Pupils are taken through the course’s technical topics and given phrases which shows exactly how they should be writing down the answers to the questions.
 Programming techniques are taught using the Python language.
 Pupils are given examination standard questions throughout their GCSE course in order to give the maximum possible practice.
-We aim to finish teaching the course content within the Autumn term of year 11 and to spend the Spring and start of the summer term completing the 20 hour NEA and revising during lesson time.
+We aim to finish teaching the course content within the early part of Spring term of year 11 and to dedicate the Spring and start of the summer term for revision.

 In A Level students start the course with advanced data representation and a programming as suits the needs of the group.
 They are taught Algorithms, Data Structures, Boolean logic and networking, all underpinned by the development of ‘Computational thinking’ and problem solving.
-We start doing examination questions from the first term with aim to develop the students writing skills.
-In year 13 pupils undertake a practical project to design and build a Computer system which fits into a context of their choice – this is worth 40% of their final grade.
+We start doing examination questions from the first term with the aim to develop the students’ writing skills.
+In year 13 pupils undertake a practical project to design and build a computer system which fits into a context of their choice – this is worth 20% of their final grade.

-Implementation: With an experienced part time and an experienced full time teacher, collaborative curriculum planning is undertaken on an ongoing basis to ensure that, within the parameters of the available technical provision, the curriculum is adapted to both a class’s needs / ability level.
+With an experienced part time and an experienced full-time teacher, collaborative curriculum planning is undertaken on an ongoing basis to ensure that, within the parameters of the available technical provision, the curriculum is adapted to both a class’s needs / ability level.

 Our curriculum is designed to teach our pupils essential skills, for these skills to be re-enforced and for the pupils to be able to make independent progress and facilitate projects which they may engage with outside school.
 In Key Stage 3, we have worked hard to ensure that a wide range of software, concepts and skills are explored through each year.
 We aim to provide a foundation of software skills which pupils can use in their GCSE subjects.